 Bilingual Bonus: When Stephen introduces the host of the Swedish version of the show, he says he knows "Enough Swedish to order from a hotel room."
 Then, he sends a message to all Swedish QI fans:

 Stephen: Ursäkta, den get ni sände till mitt rum har spruckit, och ni glömde vispgrädden.
-Gräsklippare! note "Sorry, but the goats you sent to my hotel room have exploded, and you forgot the whipped cream.
+Gräsklippare! note "Sorry, but the goat you sent to my room has ruptured, and you forgot the whipped cream.
 Lawnmower!"

 Brand X: "As you can see, here we have some ordinary green washing-up liquid.
 We're not allowed to mention it's Fairy... uh, its name."

 Stephen gives a home recipe for waterproof sand which mentions applying "a very well known spray which you're recommended to apply to suede shoes, and which might be named something like GotchScard..."
 In a straighter example of the trope, he manages to entirely avoid mentioning Magic Sand, which is a trademark itself.

 Alan Davies: Is it an elephant?note There was a famous elephant-shaped building at Coney Island; it served as a hotel and later a brothel, and it (not the Statute of Liberty) was the first thing immigrants saw on their way into New York while it stood, but it only existed for about 11 years—1885-1896—before burning down.
 Stephen Fry: No. Dave Gorman: A bearded woman, or— Stephen Fry: No. Lee Mack: Was it a bearded elephant?